mshgayar/myocp/README.md

 ### Preparing the OCP-Services Machine : This Machine in installed with Centos 8
   - We Have to install the below services
-    - DNS Server
+    - DNS Server bind
-    - DHCP Server
+    - DHCP Server dhcp
-    - HAProxy Server
+    - HAProxy Server haproxy
-    - Apache Server
+    - Apache Server httpd